-A soccer complex is considered to be aAn active sports field or facility with at least one full soccer pitch and may include other half or mini-pitches.
+An active sports field or facility with at least one full soccer pitch and may include other half or mini-pitches.

 3.3.
-Passive Sports Fields, Parks and Trails
+Passive Sports Fields, Parks, and Trails

-A passive sports field or ppark/field/trail asset is one which is maintained to a standard equal to that of a County-maintained passive park.
-There are no formal booking arrangements required and the field/park/trail promotes general leisure, active play and/or recreational activities.
+A park/field/trail asset maintained to a standard equal to that of a County-maintained passive park.
+There are no formal booking arrangements required and the field/park/trail promotes general leisure, active play and/ or recreational activities.